Amused-EEG/amused-py/README.md

 # Amused - A Muse S Direct BLE Implementation

-**The first open-source BLE protocol implementation for Muse S headsets**
+**The first open-source BLE protocol implementation for Muse S athena headsets**

 (note, current implementation is not yet complete, data is still scrambled and I'm still reverse engineering this)